 Call out the numbers on a registration plate and see who can add up the numbers the quickest.
 For example 10-D-11000 everyone has to add 1+0+1+1=3.

 Each person in the car takes turns spelling a word.
 If they spell the word correctly, they remain in the game.
 If they spell the word incorrectly, they’re eliminated.
 Keep spelling until you are left with the champion.

 One person picks a place to hide (in their imagination!) and then the rest have to can guess where in the world you are with questions that can be answered Yes or No.

 Each person shares three statements, one of which is false and two of which are true.
 Everyone else has to guess which is the lie.

-Over to you now!
-Have you got a favourite car game or activity that your kids enjoy on journeys?
+Have your say!
+Have you got a favourite car ride games or activities that your tweens enjoy on journeys?
 Share it with us in the comments below.